ayoubsvbri/ayoubsabri.github.io/resume/index.md

 * **Embedded IoT Intern**, [Zerynth] <font size="2">(June-August 2019)</font>

+	Designed an IoT solution for the monitoring of a plant nursery.
+The system was based on ESP32, powered by solar energy and implemented GSM connectivity.

 * **IoT Prototype Intern**, [Azura Group] <font size="2">(June-July 2018)</font>

+	Carried out range and power tests for a LoRaWAN connection between antennas and gateway.

 * **Arduino Developer Intern**, [CERAH] <font size="2">(May-June 2016)</font>

+	Implemented a speed measurement system for a machine checking the resistance of wheelchair wheels.
+Helped with the design of a laser scanner which allows the digitization of prosthetic interlocking devices.

 ---